← Back to Blog·Mar 16, 2026·10 min read

 PostHog is the stronger choice if you identify with any of the following:

-• Regulated industries: If you need to self-host analytics on your own infrastructure for HIPAA, SOC 2, or data sovereignty compliance, PostHog is one of very few production-ready options.
+Self-host analytics on your own infrastructure for HIPAA, SOC 2, or data sovereignty compliance.
+PostHog is one of very few production-ready options.

-• Teams that want autocapture: If you want to start collecting data immediately without extensive instrumentation, PostHog's autocapture gets you there fast.
+Start collecting data immediately without extensive instrumentation.
+PostHog's autocapture gets you there fast.

 Who Should Choose Mixpanel?